 What matters is that you send people to a platform you own.
 A platform you can control.
 A platform where people might take their time to check out your about page.
 To find out more about you.
 A platform where you're not right from the very start competing with the very best out there.

 Because that's a battle you can only lose.
 Don't get in the ring with the best in the world out there right from the very start.

 Start with small steps instead.
 And then get better every single day.
 Until you're one of them.
 Until you're among the 1%.
 Until you're a part of the content mafia.
-And in the mean time you can simply copy & paste your blog posts into Medium.
+And in the mean time you can simply import your blog posts into Medium.
+They offer this feature so you don't loose your Google rankings for your content.
 That's what I do.

 As a matter of fact I post all of my blog updates on Medium, LinkedIn, Facebook and Quora.